wdecoster/nanopore_flanders_website/content/projects.md

 ## Win Free PromethION Sequencing!

 Submit your project proposal for a chance to win **free sequencing on two PromethION flow cells**, generously sponsored by Oxford Nanopore Technologies and organized by the Neuromics Support Facility.
 Projects will be evaluated based on scientific merit.
-We will offer sequencing for **two selected projects**, on two PromethION flow cells per project.
+We will offer (c)DNA sequencing for **two selected projects**, on two PromethION flow cells per project.

 ### Prize Details

-- **2 PromethION flow cells** for your research project
+- **2 PromethION flow cells** for your research project provided by Oxford Nanopore Technologies (FLO-PRO114M)
-- **Technical support** from the Neuromics Support Facility
+- **Technical support** and wet lab consumables from the VIB-UAntwerp Neuromics Support Facility regarding DNA extraction, library preparation and sequencing (up to 2500 euro).
+- **First-time PromethION users** will be given priority

 ### Eligibility

-- **Academic researchers** from Flanders institutions
+- **Academic researchers** from Flemish institutions
 - **Novel applications** of nanopore sequencing technology
 - **Feasible projects** that can be completed within 12 months
-- **First-time PromethION users** will be given priority

 ### Important Dates

-- **Submission deadline**: TBA
+- **Submission deadline**: March 1st, 2026
-- **Winner announcement**: At the conference (April 17th, 2026)
+- **Winner announcement**: March 15th, 2026
+- **Pitch by winners**: April 17th, 2026 at the Flanders Nanopore Day
 - **Project completion**: Within 12 months of award

 ### Submission Guidelines